mposolda/keycloakcon-2025/README.md

 npm start
 ```

-5) Go to http://localhost:8080 and login as `alice/alice`

-6) Download and start Wildfly 30.0.0.Final to some location on your laptop.
+5) Download and start Wildfly 30.0.0.Final to some location on your laptop.
 Will be referred to as $WILDFLY_HOME:

 ```
 cd $WILDFLY_HOME/bin
 ./standalone.sh -Djboss.socket.binding.port-offset=200
 ```

-7) Build the project with the demo and copy the deployed WAR file to the started Wildfly server:
+6) Build the project with the demo and copy the deployed WAR file to the started Wildfly server:

 ```
 mvn clean install
 cp calendar-backend/target/calendar-backend.war $WILDFLY_HOME/standalone/deployments/
 ```

-8)
+7) Assumption is that tab 1 has admin console opened.
+So in different browser tab (browser tab 2) go to http://localhost:8080 and login as `alice/alice` .
+Problems to solve during the demo:

+- Displayed `birthdate` in the application is unknown. in tab 1 in the admin console, it is needed to create
+user-profile attribute `birthdate` in the Keycloak admin console, mark it as required for the users and add
+annotation `inputTye` with type `html5-date` .
+Then after refresh the page  http://localhost:8080 , alice is required to fill her birthdate.
+Now birthdate should be shown in the application.
+(Protocol mappers could be also shown during the demo).

+- User cannot see events in the application due the 403.
+It is needed to assign her the realm role `user`.
+It can be also good to show the calendar-backend application code and the client-scopes switch `Full scope allowed`.

 ## Documentation